scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 3 miles
 - **Duration:** instant

-You spend time in meditation, listening to the land itself covering an area 3 miles out in all directions.
-Make a spellcasting roll adding a bad die for each piece of information.
+You spend time in meditation, listening to the land itself, covering a 5 mile radius centered on you.
+Make a spellcasting roll adding a bad die for each piece of information you wish to learn.
 On success you learn any of the following you've chosen:

-- General lay of the land and bodies of water.
+- General lay of the land, any rivers or bodies of water, or natural landmarks.
-- Prevalent plants, creatures, or minerals.
+- Prevalent plants, creatures, or minerals present, as well as any natural danagers.
 - Presence of fey, elemental, celestial, undead, or demonic entities, and an estimate of their strength.
-- General location and understanding of influence from other realms or warrens.
+- General location and understanding of, location of, or influence from other realms or warrens.
 - General location of any structures, cave systems, or traces of people (such as a campsite).

 Add a superior die for every level cast above 4th.